Prolonged exposure to certain types of sound can have a major impact on your well-being.

 Besides being a source of annoyance, they can also have a significant impact on your health.

 According to a new study out of Germany’s Mainz University Medical Center, an increasing amount of noise can actually throw your heart out of rhythm.
-Called atrial fibrillation, this irregular heart beat can lead to blood clots, stroke, and even heart failure.
+Called

 “Anything that can create agitation, irritation, or changes in blood pressure can trigger fibrillation,” explains Dr. Shilpi Agarwal, a board-certified family medicine physician in Washington.
 “It’s not surprising that irritable noise, or noise in general when someone is looking for quiet, could trigger this in the cardiac system.”